Economic Data Puts the Pound and the Dollar in Focus ahead of the FOMC Meeting Minutes

 For the Pound

-It’s a relatively busy day ahead on the economic calendar.
-January inflation figures are due out later today.
+It’s another busy day ahead on the economic calendar.

 Across the Pond